Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL step-by step - Azure Blockchain.md

     ![The Save private key button is highlighted.](images/lab-guide/image40.png "The Save private key button is highlighted")

 6. When prompted "*Are you sure you want to save this key without a passphrase to protect it?",* click **Yes**.
-Normally, you would set a passphrase for better security of the Private Key, but for this Lab you can skip that.
+Normally, you would set a passphrase for better security of the Private Key, but for this lab you can skip that.

     ![The warning dialog is shown.](images/lab-guide/image41.png "The warning dialog is shown")